How to Use Superagent-Proxy

 The Superagent-proxy module allows you to route your requests through different IP addresses to reduce the risk of getting blocked while web scraping.
 As a note, free proxies are unreliable, so premium residential proxies are the best option.
 At the same time, even premium proxies aren't enough to scrape many websites.

-Whichever the case is, you can consider ZenRows as a toolkit to bypass all anti-bot measures.
-Sign up now to get 1,000 free API credits.
+Whatever the case, you can consider ZenRows as a toolkit to bypass all anti-bot measures.
+Sign up now for free!

 Frequent Questions